Grubs, Drought, or Disease? Sudden Brown Patches in Summer Heat

 The lawns that sail through summer heat stress are the ones properly prepared in spring and fall.
 Fall fertilization, spring aeration, and proper mowing height build the resilience that prevents most summer headaches.

 When in doubt, call us.
-A trained eye can distinguish between these issues quickly, potentially saving you time, money, and lawn damage from the wrong treatment.
+A trained eye can usually tell these issues apart quickly, which can save you time, money, and damage from the wrong treatment.

 The Latest From Whelans